Reducing Complexity

 the process

-I don't worry about complexity too much at the start of my design process.
+I don't worry about the complexity of individual components too much at the start of my design process.
 It's towards the end of the process that I apply a "bar".
 It's not a mathematical equation, but every rule and part of the game must add a certain amount of gameplay, per unit of complexity.
 This causes me to redesign and reword many things, and cut others.
 This bar gradually creeps up, and by the end of the design, almost everything is simple, and some things are gone.

 You want to go over every single thing with a fine-tooth comb, asking "can I possibly remove this text/icon/concept/rule?"
 You can usually make something half as complex, but 90% as good.